Sunday, 31 July 2011

 Friday, 22 July 2011

-It's compact, with space for about 15 people, but the locally roasted Wolff Coffee prepared by experienced barista Dion Shaw with a subtle sweet edge is the perfect compliment to a slice of cake .
+You can also indulge with a taste of her freshly goodies directly at the source.
+It's compact, but there's space for about 15 people on the verandah outside with shop.
+The locally roasted Wolff Coffee prepared by experienced barista with a subtle sweet edge is the perfect compliment to a slice of cake.

 Thursday, 21 July 2011